twpayne/chezmoi/docs/HOWTO.md

 will be removed.
 This can be used to ensure that files are only present on certain machines.
 If you want an empty file to be created anyway, you will need to give it an `empty_` prefix.

+### Ignore files or a directory on different machines

 For coarser-grained control of files and entire directories managed on different machines, or to exclude certain files completely, you can create